reaktoro/reaktoro/docs/sphinx/tutorials/transport/reactive-transport-calcite-dolomite-custom.rst

 -----------------------------------------

-The reactive transport simulation is performed in the function ``simulate`` (you may want to have have a quick look in the code below and move to a detailed explanation in the subsequent sections):
+The reactive transport simulation is performed in the function ``simulate`` (you may want to have a quick look in the code below and move to a detailed explanation in the subsequent sections):

 .. literalinclude:: ../../../../demos/python/demo-reactive-transport-calcite-dolomite.py